WeneXD/MSG/README.md

 At the bottom you'll see `uvicorn.run(app,host="localhost",port=8000)`.
 Host is the IP address and the port is self-explanatory.

 Change the host from `localhost` to `0.0.0.0` to allow outside (LAN/WAN) clients to connect.

-##

-## That's all
-You should now be all set to use my fun little project in anyway you'd like.